surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

    * Adapt the filter from [OB-Xd](https://github.com/reales/OB-Xd)
    * Adapt the K-35 filter from [Odin 2](https://github.com/TheWaveWarden/odin2)
    * Adapt the Diode Ladder filter from [Odin 2](https://github.com/TheWaveWarden/odin2)
-   * Implement a non-linear feedback low/notch/high-pass filter based on [this Jatin Chowdhury Blog Post](https://jatinchowdhury18.medium.com/complex-nonlinearities-episode-5-nonlinear-feedback-filters-115e65fc0402)
+   * Implement a non-linear feedback low/notch/high-pass/All filter based on [this Jatin Chowdhury Blog Post](https://jatinchowdhury18.medium.com/complex-nonlinearities-episode-5-nonlinear-feedback-filters-115e65fc0402)
+   * Imlement a non-linear stages low/notch/high-pass filter based on [this Jatin Chowdhury Blog Post](https://jatinchowdhury18.medium.com/complex-nonlinearities-episode-4-nonlinear-biquad-filters-ae6b3f23cb0e)
    * Implement 24dB varients for the bandpass and notch filter subtypes
+   * Add a single stage AllPass filter
    * Correct an error in the comb filter which led to it being mis-tuned by 6 samples.
 By default this is corrected in new sessions or patches streamed with Surge 1.8, can be toggled on the filter subtype menu, but remains incorrect in old patches to not adjust sounds.
+   * Re-arrange the filter menu so filters are grouped by function and generally have more well ordered subtypes

 * Expanded Modulator Features and Fixes
    * MSEG